cybercongress/prompting/contrib/DEVELOPMENT_WORKFLOW.md

 #### Finishing a Release Branch

-This involves releasing stable code and generating a new version for bittensor.
+This involves releasing stable code and generating a new version for Cybertensor.

 1. Switch branch to main: `git checkout main`
 2. Merge release branch into main: `git merge --no-ff release/3.4.0/optional-descriptive-message`